 - No steep learning curve

-- Verified citations prevent errors
+- AI assistance with verified citations to prevent errors

-For Small to Mid-Size Firms (2-20 attorneys)
+For small to mid-size firms (2-20 attorneys)

-Top Pick: LegesGPT + Casetext CoCounsel
+Top pick: LegesGPT plus CoCounsel

 - CoCounsel for complex litigation and document review

-For Large Firms (20+ attorneys)
+For large firms (20+ attorneys)

 - Traditional databases for comprehensive coverage